 Adding a Google map, phone number and company info to your Website are great ways to start a reputation-building strategy.
 Another component that increases credibility is Testimonials, by showing potential customers how effective and reliable your products and services are.

 As of 2018, non-responsive Websites are penalized by search engines, meaning they now rank far lower in search indexes.
 And this is why I build every Website as responsive so it appears correctly on any device; desktop, tablet or smartphone.

 As mobile usage grows, this just makes sense.

 Essentially, this is the time it takes your Web browser to request content from a remote Web server, that server to process your request, send that data to your Web browser to process the response, then fully render the page.
 An illustration might be more effective than fifty words:

-Websites I typically see with performance issues, are those using a template - these bloated, mostly finished Websites are coded and designed by Website developers to appeal to a wide range of customers, then sold for about $50 - $150 per Web address.
-Unfortunately, all the bloat that makes the site look awesome has a nasty side-effect of significantly increasing page load times.
-I see some upwards of 25 seconds before fully loaded!
+Websites that typically have performance issues are those using a template - these mostly finished Websites are coded and designed by Website developers to appeal to a wide range of customers, then sold for $50 - $150 per Web address.
+Unfortunately, the code-bloat that makes the site so flexible and awesome looking has a nasty side-effect of significantly increasing page load times, some north of 20 seconds before fully loaded!

 Search engines don't care how slick a Website looks.
 Fast page load times and relevant content ranks Websites higher in search results.

 Short answer: "how much" depends on so many factors, it should be impossible for anyone to declare in one sentence, "Your new Website will cost this much..."
 Seriously though, if you went car shopping and the sales person threw out a price immediately after introducing herself, you would be shocked.